 Workman Compensation policy expiry date should be greater than start date

 Hull & Marine expiry date should be greater than start date

-All dates entered has to be equal or greater than current date

 If user clicks on delete, then there should be a pop-up message for the user to confirm the action.
 If yes, it will delete contract and if no then there is no change, user stays as it is on the last action.